CLI Reference

 /register#

 Register an agent onchain via ID Chain.
-Requires ID_REGISTRAR_PRIVATE_KEY to be set.
+Requires OWS_REGISTRAR_WALLET or ID_REGISTRAR_PRIVATE_KEY to be set.

 /register <agent>